DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

     |libre-camera-flash-off| button.

--   During the execution of the macro-command, we can see the progress in the "Macro manager" window: the process standard output is displayed in the "Console" below the macro editor.
+-   During the execution of the macro-command, we can see the progress in the "Macro Panel" window: the process standard output is displayed in the "Console" below the macro editor.
 We can see the following messages:

     - ``---[...]---[# ==> Running 'Untitled 01' macro...]``: the macro-command starts